 If an employer was to fail in their duty of care and not provide a healthy and safe environment where possible for employees to work, if liability is proven, then the employer may be liable for harm that is suffered.
-If you are injured, then you may need to take time off work while you recover.
+Should you be injured, then you may need to take time off work while you recover.
 If that is the case, then you might be questioning if you could make an injury at work claim or have eligibility for sick pay?

 Within this online guide, it aims to analyse and discuss the claims process in connection to a workplace accident in greater length.
 In doing so, it will outline how statuary sick pay works, if you could be eligible, and how our panel of solicitors could assist you.
 Here at Accident Claims UK, we work with a distinguished panel of personal injury solicitors who are more than able to handle your claim.
 Throughout this guide, it will explain how our panel of solicitors could assist you, illustrating how their expertise and guidance could be of use.

 If you have questions or are confused about accident at work sick pay after reading this online guide, then please do not hesitate and contact a member of our team about accident at work compensation.

 Select A Section

 - A Guide To Sick Pay Entitlement After An Accident At Work

 - How To Claim Sick Pay

 - Eligibility To Sick Pay And Qualifying For Payments